wellcomecollection/storage-service/docs/developers/ecr-publishing.md

     The image is tagged with the Git ref of the merge commit (e.g. `ref.9ff8df730259938685785337579137e097a9157f`) and the tag `latest`.
     Note that the `latest` tag is a tag that moves to reflect the last image pushed by BuildKite.

-    BuildKite then publishes the Docker image to two locations:
+    BuildKite then publishes the Docker image to two locations: ECR and ECR Public.

-    -   ECR: The Docker image is published using [weco-deploy](https://github.com/wellcomecollection/weco-deploy), a custom Python tool we use to manage tags on ECR images and deploy ECS services.
-    -   ECR Public: The Docker image is published using [a shell script](../../publish_image_to_ecr_public.sh)